WorldFamousElectronics/Raspberry_Pi/PulseSensor_C_Pi/PulseSensor_C_Pi.md

 # Pulse Sensor + C + Raspberry Pi
-The example code here is written in C to run on Raspberry Pi There are two programs.
-They both rely on the wiringPi library, which should have been included in your OS distribution.
+The example code here is written in C to run on Raspberry Pi.
+There are two programs: **Pulse Sensor Timer** and **Pulse Sensor Gnuplot**.
+They both rely on the WiringPi library, which should have been included in your OS distribution.
 If not, go to [wiringPi](http://wiringpi.com/) to download it.
+You might want to update it while you're at it.
+Open a terminal window and type in `sudo get-apt update wiringPi`

 ## Things you'll need